Skip to main content

-Learn how LLM API pricing works — from tokens and input/output costs to prompt caching, batch discounts, and model routing.
-Practical tips to cut your AI spend.
+Learn how LLM API pricing works — from tokens, input/output costs, and reasoning tokens to vision, embedding, and fine-tuning pricing.
+Includes real cost examples, free tiers, and 6 strategies to cut your AI spend.

 Share This Report